My easy stovetop croutons recipe is a fast, easy way to elevate a basic salad or soup into something special. Done in under 15 minutes.

 Seasoning for croutons

 Feel free to be creative here.
-Choose spices that match the food you are using the croutons with.
+Choose spices that complement the food you are eating them with.
 Some of our favorite spices and additions are:

 - Garlic powder